Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Discussion

 While a departure from the $\Lambda$CDM expansion history at such low $z$ is possible, the low inferred $z_1$ in the phenomenological models might instead be interpreted to mean that the solution is local in nature.
 This is possible if we live in a large local underdensity or void, as suggested by galaxy number counts \citep{Keenan_2013}.
-A model set up along those lines to solve the Hubble tension \citep{Haslbauer_2020} correctly predicted the BAO anomaly \citep{Banik_2025_BAO}.
-The main difference is that this solution involves modifications to $\Lambda$CDM at the perturbation level with a background \emph{Planck} cosmology, in contrast to the purely background phenomenological solutions that retain the assumption of purely cosmological redshift.
+A model set up along those lines to solve the Hubble tension \citep{Haslbauer_2020} correctly predicted the BAO anomaly \citep{Banik_2025_BAO} and an apparent descending trend in the value of $H_0$ with the redshift of the data used \citep{Mazurenko_2025, Jia_2025b}.
+The data space tension in all three considered void models is lower than for our Phen, exp and Phen, sech models, the only Phen models consistent with the CMB \citep[table~3 of][]{Banik_2025_BAO}.
+This is true despite those authors neglecting uncertainties on the \emph{Planck} 2018 parameters and thus on the model predictions, which are based on a previously published analysis that did not consider BAO \citep{Haslbauer_2020}.
+The reason for this success is that the void models predict an $\alpha_\text{iso}(z)$ curve that nicely passes through the DESI~DR2 measurements \citep[figure~4 of][]{Banik_2025_BAO}.
+For a recent review of the local void solution, we refer the reader to \cite{Banik_2026_void}.
+The main difference with our approach is that the local void solution involves modifications to $\Lambda$CDM at the perturbation level with a background \emph{Planck} cosmology, in contrast to the purely background solutions considered here that retain the assumption of purely cosmological redshift.

-The Bayesian evidence shows that the Log and Tanh $f(Q)$ models provide a fit much worse than standard $\Lambda$CDM, so they cannot be considered candidates to solve the Hubble tension while achieving BAO consistency.
-Yet when adding the cosmological constant, these models out-perform $\Lambda$CDM, with substantial evidence.
-This comes at the cost of undermining their theoretical motivation, which was to explain the accelerated expansion of the Universe without dark energy \citep{Najera_2023, Fotios_2023}.
-Adding the cosmological constant reduces the effective geometric density to $\Omega_\alpha = 0.249 \, \pm \, 0.085$ for Log and $\Omega_\alpha = 0.254 \, \pm \, 0.088$ for Tanh.
-Thus, the modified models can only explain around a third of the dark energy.
+The Bayesian Evidence shows that the Log $f(Q)$ model provides a much worse fit than standard $\Lambda$CDM, so it cannot be considered a candidate to solve the Hubble tension while achieving BAO consistency.
+However, adding the cosmological constant allows the model to outperform $\Lambda$CDM, with very strong Evidence.
+This comes at the cost of undermining its theoretical motivation, which was to explain the accelerated expansion of the Universe without dark energy \citep{Najera_2023}.
+Adding the cosmological constant reduces the effective geometric density to $\Omega_\alpha = 0.381 \, \pm \, 0.053$ for the Log model.
+Thus, the hybrid model can only explain around a third of the universe's energy content, or half the canonical dark energy contribution.
+It also cannot predict the DESI data using all non-DESI datasets (Table~\ref{tab:ChiSquaredResults_BAO_noDESI}).